 Phathom Pharmaceuticals is developing vonoprazan, a potassium-competitive acid blocker (P-CAB).
-P-CABs are a new class of medicines that block acid secretion in the stomach, and we plan to evaluate vonoprazan in the treatment of patients with gastroesophageal reflux disease (GERD), H. pylori infection, and other acid-related diseases.
+P-CABs are a new class of medicines that block acid secretion in the stomach, and we are currently evaluating vonoprazan in the treatment of patients with gastroesophageal reflux disease (GERD), H. pylori infection, and other acid-related diseases.

 Gastric acid is secreted by the hydrogen potassium ATPase (also known as the proton pump).
 While proton pump inhibitors (PPIs) are the current standard of care for acid-related diseases, they have limitations that result in a large unmet medical need.
 In GERD, PPI therapy is suboptimal for many patients due to the slow onset and insufficient duration of acid control which can lead to inadequate symptom relief.
 Approximately 15% to 45% of GERD patients remain inadequately treated with PPIs.
 In the treatment of H. pylori infection, the standard of care consists of a combination of a PPI and at least two oral antibiotics.
 However, increasing antibiotic resistance has resulted in declining eradication rates with PPI-based therapy.
 We believe these unmet medical needs are in part driven by limitations associated with the mechanism of action and pharmacokinetics of PPIs.